 We cross the famous Skye Bridge, travelling across the island to Uig.
 Birding as we cross The Little Minch to Lochmaddy might include skuas; Manx Shearwater are usually seen, and Fulmar, Gannet, Black Guillemot and other auks are expected.

-Everyone who has ever joined this holiday (and we have been running at least two departures for about twelve years) has seen Corncrake.
+Everyone who has ever joined this holiday (and we have been running at least two departures since 2000) has seen Corncrake!
 Corn Bunting, Ringed Plover, Meadow Pipit and Skylark make the machair of North Uist a special habitat - full of song!
 Summer plumaged Great Northern Diver are likely, as are ‘real’ Rock Dove and Raven.
 Arctic Skua breed, Great Skua are usually seen, and in rough weather we frequently see the passage of hundreds of Pomarine and Long-tailed Skua - an unforgettable experience!
 Mountainous parts hold both Golden and White-tailed Eagle, and we often watch Otters playing on the coastline whilst an adult Sea Eagle circles above against a stunning mountain backdrop.
 Rare and delicate Red-necked Phalarope are usually present in small numbers, and other summer-plumaged waders should include good numbers of Whimbrel, both godwits, many Dunlin and Sanderling, and Dotterel if we are lucky.
 Hen Harrier and Short-eared Owl are present, and we usually enjoy very good views.

 Day 1 (Saturday)